brimdata/zed/docs/lake/design.md

 * no keyless intake

-As we work through the `zed lake` command set and API, we should strive to make the zed lake CLI-first commands one-to-one with the cloud API end points when appropriate, i.e., any `zed lake` command should automatically work with `zed api`, e.g.,
+As we work through the `zed lake` command set and API, we should strive to make the Zed lake CLI-first commands one-to-one with the cloud API end points when appropriate, i.e., any `zed lake` command should automatically work with `zed api`, e.g.,
 ```